reduxjs/redux/docs/recipes/UsingImmutableJS.md

 ### Never use `toJS()` in `mapStateToProps`

 Converting an Immutable.JS object to a JavaScript object using `toJS()` will return a new object every time.
-If you do this in `mapSateToProps`, you will cause the component to believe that the object has changed every time the state tree changes, and so trigger an unnecessary re-render.
+If you do this in `mapStateToProps`, you will cause the component to believe that the object has changed every time the state tree changes, and so trigger an unnecessary re-render.

 #### Further Information